adduc/exercise-browser-extension-feed-discovery/README.md

-# Exercise: Firefox Extension: Feed Discovery
+# Exercise: Browser Extension: Feed Discovery

-Firefox extension to post found RSS feeds to a hard-coded website.
+Browser extension to post found RSS feeds to a hard-coded website.

 Derived from the [Awesome RSS] Firefox extension.